JX-Master/LunaSDK-Docs/docs/api/struct_luna_1_1_memory_layout_member.md

     The alignment requirement of this member in bytes.
 This property is filled by the user before calculating memory layouts.

 * [usize offset](struct_luna_1_1_memory_layout_member_1af54fc49734a070e8a5568b09bb23a9d5.md)

+    The offset of this member in bytes.
+This property is filled by the memory layouting algorithm and can remain uninitialized when calculating memory layouts.